JLESC/jlesc.github.io/_projects/sssp_project.md

 ## Results for 2020/2021

-We have published an article in Jornal of Supercomputing {% cite TsujEtAl2021 --file jlesc.bib %}.
+We have published an article in Journal of Supercomputing {% cite TsujEtAl2021 --file jlesc.bib %}.
 The manuscript includes discussions and experiments performed in this project.

 ## Results for 2021/2022

-We have performed some experiments on the supercomputer Fugaku, which started its oficial operation in March 2021, and have confirmed that the results were consistent with the previous experiments.
+We have performed some experiments on the supercomputer Fugaku, which started its official operation in March 2021, and have confirmed that the results were consistent with the previous experiments.

 ## Visits and meetings